git-lfs/git-lfs/docker/README.md

 exit.
 If set to 0, the docker containers will not be automatically deleted upon exit.
 This can be useful for a post mortem analysis (using other docker commands not covered here).
 Just make sure you clean up the docker containers manually.

+#### Build Environment Variables ####

+These can be before calling `run_docker.bsh`, they are actuallys just being passed to `build_docker.bsh`.

+LFS_VERSION - The version of LFS used to bootstrap the environment.
+This does not need to be bumped every version (but can be).
+Currently set to track git-lfs.go version.

 ###Development with Dockers###